amazinglynormal/prefetch/README.md

 - `"onHoverOrFocus"`: prefetch is triggered when user hovers over the element with a mouse or when the element has received focus.

 **Note:** Most Mobile devices do not have a "hover" state because there's no mouse pointer and focus can also be handled a bit differently on mobile browsers.
 Therefore, `"onHoverOrFocus"` may only be an appropriate option if you're primarily targeting desktop users.

+- `onPointerOrKeyDown`: prefetch is triggered when pointerdown or "Enter" keydown event is on a element.

+**Note:** Least aggressive prefetching strategy.
+It is more so used to give the request a head start as you can be almost certain user intends to go to linked page.

 ### options.elements: HTMLAnchorElement | NodeList